01604 765007

 4. Checking the oil level is as simple as putting the clean dipstick back in all the way and then pulling it out again, do this slowly and ensure you’ve put it all the way in before pulling it out again.
 When you look at the markings at the end of the dipstick the oil mark should be between the minimum and maximum marks – if it’s getting close to the minimum, you need to add some oil.

 5. If you need to add more oil, make sure you have got the right type of oil for your car, diesels and older engines use different types of oil to modern petrol vehicles, using the wrong oil can cause damage to the engine so if you are unsure then we can advise you if you pop in to see us.
 To fill up, replace the dipstick and remove the oil filler cap, it usually looks like the image below, but if you are not 100% sure pop in, we’ll be happy to show you.
 Pour in some oil and wait a few minutes for it to drain into the engine, then re-check the level.
-Overfilling, is not good for the engine so take your time and be careful.
+Overfilling is not good for the engine so take your time and be careful.

-Modern cars have a number of different fluids that need to be checked, depending on you car, you will almost certainly have three or more of the following: brake fluid, power steering fluid, transmission fluid, coolant and washer fluid.
+Modern cars have a number of different fluids that need to be checked, depending on your car, you will almost certainly have three or more of the following: brake fluid, power steering fluid, transmission fluid, coolant, and washer fluid.
 These usually have markers on the reservoirs, so you can see when they are getting low.
 If any are getting low, top them up with the relevant liquid.

 The legal minimum tread depth for cars 1.6mm across the central three-quarters of the tread and must meet this minimum requirement around the complete circumference of the tyre.

-You should check each of your tyres at least once a month and ensure that your spare tyre, if you have one, also has a legal tread depth.
-There are there are three ways to do check: The 20p test is an easy and quick way to check that your tyres are within the legal tread depth limit.
+The 20p test is an easy and quick way to check that your tyres are within the legal tread depth limit.
 All you need is a 20p coin.
 Insert the coin into the tread grooves on the tyre.
 If you can’t see the band that runs around the edge of the coin, your tyres are above the legal limit.

 If any of the band is still visible above the rubber tread, your tyres could be unsafe, give us a call or drop in and we will check them for free to make sure you are safe and legal.

-If tyres are inflated under, or over, the recommended pressure it can affect the performance and handling of the car and life of the tyre.
+If tyres are inflated under or over the recommended pressure, it can affect the performance and handling of the car and life of the tyre.

 A tyre inflated to the recommended pressure has maximum contact with the road surface to giving optimum performance and means that the tyres will last longer.